nu02/Exoplanets_krittika/READ_ME.md

     Gives the area of the segment which subtend an angle of theta in a circle of radius of R

-raw_transit(d, Rs, Rp):
-    Calculates the overlapping area of the planet and the host star.
-Uniform luminosity is assumed, leading the resultant relative luminosity to be (1 - overlap area/total area)
+luminosity_reflected(a, Rp, i, theta, albedo):
+    Gives the fraction of luminosity reflected based on atmospheric albedo and orbital phase function for circular orbit

+luminosity_thermal(a, R_pl, albedo):
+    Gives the inherent luminosity of the planet based on thermal equilibrium with the star

-transit_LD(d, Rs, Rp, mode):
+transit_circular(a, i, theta, Rs, Rp, mode, reflection, thermal):
-    Calculates the relative luminosity assuming limb darkening effects.
-Mode defines the model used for limb darkening of star.
+    Calculates the transit luminosity for the star for a circular orbit.
+Mode decides the model used for calculation of Limb Darkening effects.
 Mode = 0    No limb darkening
 Mode = 1    Linear Limb darkening model
 Mode = 2    Quadratic limb darkening model
 Mode = 3    Non linear limb darkening with 3 parameters Mode = 4    Non Linear limb darkening with 4 parameters

-ellipse(a, i, R_s, R_p):
-    Calculates the elliptic projection of circular orbit and returns the transit curve.
+    reflection is a boolean parameter which decides if reflected light from the planet has to be considered.
+Reflection = True   Planet refelcts host star's light Reflection = False  Planet does not reflect
+    thermal is a boolean parameter which decides if the planet has luminosity of its own.
+Thermal = True  Planet has its own luminosity calculated from thermal equilibrium condition with star Thermal = False Planet does not emit

+occultation_circular(a, i, theta, Rs, Rp, mode, albedo, thermal):
+    Calculates the occultation luminosity for the star for a circular orbit.
+Reflective property of the planet is inherently assumed.
+Mode decides the model used for calculation of Limb Darkening effects.
+Mode = 0    No limb darkening
+Mode = 1    Linear Limb darkening model
+Mode = 2    Quadratic limb darkening model
+Mode = 3    Non linear limb darkening with 3 parameters Mode = 4    Non Linear limb darkening with 4 parameters
+     thermal is a boolean parameter which decides if the planet has luminosity of its own.
+Thermal = True  Planet has its own luminosity calculated from thermal equilibrium condition with star Thermal = False Planet does not emit

+normalise(arr):
+    Utility function to normalize an array with respect to its peak value.

 star_intensity_plot():
     plots the limb darkening effects for the above three models using the given parameters.

-transit_plot_partial():
+transit_plot():
-    plots transit curve over the period of transit (occultation is not considered)
+    plots transit curve over the period of transit

-transit_plot_full():
+occultation_plot():
+    plots occultation curve over the period of occultation

+orbit_plot():
-     plots transit curve over the entire orbital period (occultation is not considered)
+     plots transit curve over the entire orbital period (transit + occultation)